 In order to maintain proper records of CEPA plan practices and updates or changes made to the plan, the following documentation has been developed: (please note that every year at the time of the plan/test or practice this portion of the plan must be completed.)

-riginal copy must be kept at the facility for a minimum of 7 years.
+Original copy must be kept at the facility for a minimum of 7 years.

-The following guideline has been prepared to help with the practicing/testing of the Facility CEPA 200 plan:
+The following guideline has been prepared to help with the practicing/testing of the Facility

-Position in Company

-ved in the Testing Procedure:

-Organization
+CEPA 200 plan: General Information